timboettiger/hue2mqtt-python/README.md

 Included is a basic Dockerfile and docker-compose example.

-### Connections to Docker Host
+### MQTT Connections to the Docker Host

-To establish a MQTT-Connection to the Docker Host (localhost is the docker instance) use host.docker.internal inside hue2mqtt.toml
+To establish a MQTT-Connection to the Docker Host (localhost is in fact the docker instance itself) use `host.docker.internal` to describe the host within hue2mqtt.toml

 ```toml
 host = "host.docker.internal"